wendyverdonk93/docs/content/api/payment_methods/post_order_afterpay.md

 ----------------
 __ip_address__ | string

- The IP address of the customer.
-"Required" with post payment and credit card payment methods.
-Due to validation of the customer IP address, we need to receive the actual IP address of the end user within the ip_address field.
-[More info](/faq/api/ip_address)
+ The customer's IP address.
+This is required for post-payment methods and credit cards.
+To validate the customer's IP address, we need to receive the actual IP address of the end user in the [`ip_address`](/faq/api/ip_address) field.

 ----------------
 __forwarded_ip__ | string